oniatsu/HotSwitch-HS/README.md

 ## Auto update

 Add this.
-It will update HotSwitch-HS by `git pull` automatically.
+It will update HotSwitch-HS by `git pull` automatically when needed.

 ```lua
 hotswitchHs.enableAutoUpdate()